 Disclaimer: this blog post doesn’t constitute accounting advice.
 When in doubt, talk to a lawyer/accountant and all that jazz.

 Taxes must be one of the scariest aspects precluding folks from going into a business.
-Below is an account of how I dealt with the tax season.
+Below is an account of how I

 All usual disclaimers apply.